by Elizabeth Pease

 Knocking on doors at random, you’re just as likely to meet a Mexican grandmother and her teenage granddaughter, a family of Muslim immigrants from Africa, a white woman smoking in Tweety-bird slippers, or a college-educated couple in their first home.
 Ask locals where they live, and they won’t say “St. Paul.”
 Welcome to the West Side, a place where community members have been deliberately clustering and reaching out since the fall of 2014.

 Today, the initial West Side outreach team consists of Mary Bredenberg, Matt and Mary Brickweg, Jim and Beth Bulger, Tony Kuplic, JT McManmon, Chris and Geriann Raway and Pat Murphy, who heads the outreach.
 (A second outreach team is in its early stages—see below.)
 The first team meets weekly for a meal, where they plan and share the fruit of their activities.
 They join together for prayer early on Tuesday and Thursday mornings at the Brickwegs’ house, where Madeleine, 4, and Vera, 2, act as joyous ringleaders, dancing about and clapping along to the guitar.
 They see one another often.
-The Brickwegs and Raways live next door to each other on Winifred Street, the Bulgers live two houses down, and JT McManmon lives one street over.
+The Brickwegs and Raways live next door to each other, the Bulgers live two houses down, and JT McManmon lives one street over.

 “The common life that the team members are living together is thick,” Pat says.
 “There is a lot of time that people are spending together.
 The team members are becoming fast friends and their life together may be the biggest thing happening in our West Side work right now.”
 Long-term, he says they hope that the life they’re building will attract neighbors.
 In small ways, that attraction is already setting in.